 FABMs help women to prevent pregnancy naturally by understanding when they are fertile and infertile throughout each menstrual cycle.

 While a lot of women like the idea of using a FABM, switching to a natural method can feel risky and difficult to navigate.
-It is certainly more work than taking a pill each morning, but with proper instruction and a little time, FABMs are proven to be an effective, empowering tool for women wishing to postpone pregnancy.
+It's certainly more work than taking a pill each morning, but with proper instruction and application, FABMs have been proven to be an effective, empowering tool for women wishing to postpone pregnancy.